 Many life insurance companies that we recognize like Colonial Penn and Globe life advertise on television a lot.
 Aflac is no exception to this rule.
 The duck, featured in many Aflac television commercials, has become internationally known and has become a favorite of many.
 It made its debut in 2000 and has appeared in over 75 commercials, helping to make Aflac a household name.

-The voice of the duck has been provided by two individuals in the past 20 years, with the current voice belonging to Minnesota radio station manager Daniel McKeague.
+The voice of the duck has been provided by four individuals.
+Many are familiar with Gilbert Gottfried who died in April of 2022.
+Others not as famous but still notable are Daniel McKeague, Ted Evans and Jeff Manning.
 Based on its popularity, the Aflac duck promises to be with us for years to come.

 Frequently asked Questions

 Does Aflac offer more than Life Insurance?